kerimala/invoiceEngine/Technical_Architecture_Specification.md

 ## 4. Technical Architecture

+# Agreements: Versioning and Extensibility

+Agreements are versioned, immutable configuration objects that encapsulate all business rules and settings relevant to invoice processing.
+Each Agreement version is uniquely identified and may include, but is not limited to:

+- Pricing margins and rules
+- Language and localization specifications
+- Number formatting and conversions
+- Branding elements (e.g., logo inclusion)
+- Any other business-specific configuration

+## Key Principles

+### Versioning
+Every Agreement is versioned.
+Once created, a version is immutable and must be referenced explicitly by all processing components and events.

+### Extensibility
+The Agreement schema is intentionally flexible and extensible, allowing for the addition of new configuration fields without impacting existing versions or historical data.

+### Historical Accuracy
+All invoice processing must use the Agreement version that was in effect at the time of the invoice's creation or event occurrence, ensuring full auditability and reproducibility.

+### Component Responsibility
+The Agreement Service is responsible for resolving and providing the correct Agreement version for a given invoice or event.
+All downstream components (e.g., Pricing Engine, PDF Renderer, Invoice Assembler) must use the configuration from the referenced Agreement version, not a default or latest version.

+### Event Sourcing
+All events that depend on Agreement data must include the Agreement version (or a resolvable reference) in their payloads.

 ### Microservices

 Each service is designed to be stateless, microservice-ready, and independently deployable.
 Here's a brief technology overview: